destination-earth/DestinE_EUMETSAT_AlgaeStorm/data_scripts/README.md

  ![Overview data processing](../images/algaestorm_data_processing.png)

+AlgaeStorm_datasets.xlsx - Gives a brief overview of the datasets investigated.

 ## Python scripts

 - main.py - Can be used to download, process and upload Sentinel-3 OLCI OL2WFR files to s3.
 Processes the data according to the process shown in the image above.